StewartLynch/CTPicker_SwiftUI/README.md

 ##### Step 11 - Complete the saveUpdates function body

-When you add an item in CTPickerView, the saveUpdates function is executed with a string `newItem`argument.
+When you add an item in CTPickerView, the `saveUpdates` function is executed with a string `newItem`argument.

-It is up to you to add code that will update your array with this new time, and if required persist the data.
+It is up to you to add code that will update your array with this new time, and, if required, persist the data.

 In our case, this is straight forward as we have an array of strings, so I can just append the new item.